-We present a systematic method for obtaining the recursion; the procedure consists of a sequence of expansions, with the first expansion applied to $M.$ Each expansion introduces new matrix families and equations in determinants of matrix families.
-We store the equations in a queue, \textbf{QEquations}, and we store the new matrix families, which must be analyzed, in a queue, \textbf{QTodo.} The entire process is organized by initializing \textbf{QTodo} with $M$ and setting \textbf{QEquations} to empty.
+This paper presents a systematic procedure for obtaining the recursion; the algorithm introduced consists of a sequence of expansions, with the first expansion applied to each member of $M.$ Each expansion introduces new matrix families and equations in the determinants of matrix families.
+We store the equations in a queue, \textbf{QEquations}, and we store the new matrix families, which must be further expanded, in a queue, \textbf{QTodo.} The process is organized by initializing \textbf{QTodo} with $M$ and setting \textbf{QEquations} to empty.

-\textbf{Expansion 1.} We expand $M$ across the first row using \eqref{equ:familynotation2}.
-The resulting equation in determinants of matrix families is stored in \textbf{QEquations}.
+\textbf{Expansion 1.} We expand all members of $M$ across the first row using \eqref{equ:familynotation2}.
+The resulting equation in determinants of the matrix families is stored in \textbf{QEquations}.